Lake Pátzcuaro

 The Lake Pátzcuaro basin is of volcanic origin.
 At times it has been part of an open and continuous hydrological system formed by Lake Cuitzeo, Pátzcuaro, and Lake Zirahuén, which drained into the Lerma River.

-The lake is surrounded by extensive wetlands.
-Cattails and other reedy vegetation are the dominant wetland vegetation, in dense stands over 2 meters tall.
+Cattails and other reedy vegetation are the dominant wetland vegetation, in dense stands over 2 m tall.
 The wetlands are extremely important for birds, both year-round inhabitants, and migrating waterfowl.

 Close to 200 species inhabit the wetlands, including some endemic species.

 The Lake Pátzcuaro basin is home to the Purépecha people.
 Purépecha leaders established the basin as the heartland of the Tarascan state, which rivaled the Aztec Empire before the Spanish conquest.

-The towns of Ihuatzio, Tzintzuntzan and Pátzcuaro were important Purépecha centers.
+The towns of Ihuatzio, Tzintzuntzan, and Pátzcuaro were important Purépecha centers.

 Islands in the lake